ricksmt/SOCVR-RoomInformation/README.md

 The [SO Close Vote Review Chat Room](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers) is a group of like-minded people who want to make a difference in the CV queue, reviewing and clean-up efforts.

 The moderation efforts of the room has broadened, but we still aim to reduce the close vote queue length.
-However the room now acts pro-actively by issuing [cv-pls] requests, reopen voting, tag cleanup, burnination efforts, editing, coaching/commenting, delete voting, and feeding the [roomba][1].
+However the room now acts pro-actively by issuing `[cv-pls]` requests, reopen voting, tag cleanup, burnination efforts, editing, coaching/commenting, delete voting, and feeding the [roomba][1].

 ## What sort of behavior is expected?

 We love this community.
 Our goal is to get rid of the "crap" so the good content can be easier found.
-As Room Owners we are sensitive for the needs of the community on Stack Overflow and encourage our members to help us create a guidance toolkit that enables all of us to fulfill those needs.
+As Room owners we are sensitive for the needs of the community on Stack Overflow and encourage our members to help us create a guidance toolkit that enables all of us to fulfill those needs.

 **No matter what is asked from us, we moderate the post and educate the user, the [be nice policy][2] is our bible.**